dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 ### Single instance prediction

 `XGBoostClassificationModel` or `XGBoostRegressionModel` support make prediction on single instance as well.
-It accepts a single Vector as feature, and output the predicted double label.
+It accepts a single Vector as feature, and output the prediction label.

-However, this function's performance is not ideal, use it carefully!
+However, the overhead of single-instance prediction is high due to the internal overhead of XGBoost, use it carefully!

 ```scala
     val features = xgbInput.head().getAs[Vector]("features")